Chronic pain plagues 44% of veterans

 Another regular visitor of the spine and pain center, Mr. Anderson said he has been able to keep his pain at a manageable level, helping him live a more normal life after his time in the military.

-Despite his injuries, Mr. Muñoz said he has no regrets about serving in the military and expressed gratitude for his fellow veterans and those on active duty.
+Despite his injuries, Mr. Muoz said he has no regrets about serving in the military and expressed gratitude for his fellow veterans and those on active duty.

 “I can’t thank any veteran enough for what they do and what they’ve done for us,” he said.
 “I have a huge love and respect for any and every branch.”